jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 <p v-if="rdegg">💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"> F the mixture of failure and fortune. <img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;">💚</p>

+-  It is through such rigorous peer reviewed processes that scientific progress is made.
+Same applies to mixed-martial arts getting unbiased feedback by accepting the results of real fights.
+Political progress by excepting the outcomes of open and fair elections.
+And economic feedback in the sales figures of consumer goods.
+All are enlightened creations for humans to harness natural selection.
+But internal company and bureaucratic feedback doesn't have a turnover loop yet.